|(left to right): Michael Miller interviewing Dr. Adam Giesinger at his south Winnipeg home, October, 1997.|

 MM: She never learned?

-AG: No. She understood some, but she never
+AG: No. She understood some, but she never spoke it.

 MM: But your father learned English.